Verdagon/VerdagonSite/src/draft/future-articles.md

 avoid infectious things that blast through those. like async and &mut.

+how one can get the benefits of OO without the drawbacks if they just stop using the "extends" keyword

+- flexible code is important. we knew that the PM would be asking for more. (from kim in chat with the ... see more link)
+- its important to make loose code. crystal balling can help you know where more looseness might be beneficial. (kim again)
+- in 7drl, good enough is the goal.

+often, a collection is just single owned ptrs and it works nice. good balance between borrow checking and GC.

 article: "Lessons learned from Rust and Object-Oriented Programming"

 talk about how OOP is mostly bad but has some great strengths, specifically in solid APIs that are resilient to changes. when youre in the field, you want a good lieutenant. you just want to issue commands. if the situation changes, you dont want him to bring you ever little detail, you dont want to know the concerns of his day to day operations. you just want to tell him to do the thing, and he'll find a way to do it. thats a solid API. it lets you focus on the more important things (business logic).